FlatStdlib/Stdlib/README.md

 # Contribution

-Want to help out with the project?
+Want to help out with the FSL?
 You can start by downloading this stdlib and the FSL-GCC toolchain compiler @ https://github.com/FlatStdlib/fsl

 # Community

-We have a discord server for the public FSL community Join here for any questions or help with anything FSL https://discord.gg/3w85CEhN6w
+<p>We have a discord server for the public FSL community</p>
+<p>Join here for any questions or help with anything FSL <a href="https://discord.gg/3w85CEhN6w">Click</a></p>

 ### File Structure Information
 ```